Table of Contents[Hide][Show]

 25. Experiments or A/B Test & Results

-These posts are heavy on facts, figures, data, numbers, etc. As such, they are more involved than many of the other ideas on this list, but there’s a lot of power and persuasion in concrete details.
+These posts are heavy on facts, figures, data, etc. As such, they are more involved than many of the other blog ideas on this list, but there’s a lot of power and persuasion in concrete details.

-26. Promote a Giveaway or Free Offer
+26. Post to Promote a Giveaway or Free Offer

 Start debunking those myths!
 You might already know what these myths are or may need to do a little research to find them.
 They don’t even need to be myths technically.
-You can focus on misconceptions or even challenge and opposing viewpoint to your own.
+You can focus on misconceptions or even challenge an opposing viewpoint to your own.

 28. Connect Something Seemingly Unrelated to Your Topic

 I see these types of posts once in a while, and they are definitely eye-catching.
-This is a great way to tie in pop-culture or other societal references that people love.
+This is a great way to tie in pop culture or other societal references that people love.

 29. Company News & Events

-30. Curated Content
+30. Curated Blog Topics

-Not every piece of content you create has to be 100% original…in fact it’s very difficult to come up with an idea that no one has thought of before.
-The purpose of curated content is to share valuable resources with your audience that will benefit them, while offering your own unique perspective on the topic.
+Not every piece of content you create has to be 100% original…in fact, it’s very difficult to come up with an idea that no one on earth has ever thought of before.

-Closing Thoughts
+Small Business Blogging: Closing Thoughts

-Blogging on your small business website is a great way to nurture your existing audience, reach new people, and even increase conversions.
-Pick 2 or 3 of ideas from this list to try out as a starting point.
-If you struggle or it feels to forced, pick a few other ideas and try again.
-Eventually you’ll figure out which ones mesh best with your writing style and topics.
+Pick 2 or 3 of the business blog post ideas from this list to try as a starting point.
+If you struggle or it feels too forced, pick a few other ideas and try again.

-Remember, always write for your audience first.
 Learn more about what they need help with by doing research and keeping an eye out for comments, feedback, and requests.
+And don’t forget, once you have amassed some content, provide a way for people to subscribe and get notified about new blogs through your email marketing.